Operator Capability Levels v1

 - connection pooling, to improve performance and control through a connection pooling layer with pgBouncer.

 The operator has been designed to provide application-level backups using PostgreSQL’s native continuous backup technology based on physical base backups and continuous WAL archiving.
-Specifically, the operator currently supports only backups on AWS S3 or S3-compatible object stores and gateways like MinIO.
+Specifically, the operator currently supports only backups on object stores (AWS S3 and S3-compatible, Azure Blob Storage, Google Cloud Storage, and gateways like MinIO).

 WAL archiving and base backups are defined at the cluster level, declaratively,